 If you get stuck, we’ve published a comprehensive article about hiring and training in hospitality.

 As part of opening your own bar, the next step involves getting people through the door.
 Most bar owners use a mix of social media, print and paid advertising, and launch parties to advertise their bar opening.
-Having vibrant or clever signage can also go a long way in attracting customers.
+Having vibrant website and clever signage can also go a long way in attracting customers.

 To keep folks coming back, however, you’ll need to use a blend of discounts, promotions, and happy hour events – not to mention impressive cocktails and a great experience.